 Butter mochi was a great discovery for me when I “discovered” Hawaii via my now-husband.
-Butter mochi is another classic local style treat that is a hybrid of cultures.
+Butter mochi is another classic local style Hawaiian treat that is a hybrid of cultures.
 Now, don’t quote me on this, but I believe it’s a mix of Filipino bibingka and Japanese mochi.
 I like to think of it as Hawaiian mochi or coconut mochi.

 I learned today that bibingka is made out of cassava, which I have never used or eaten before.
 But, the similarity is the coconut.
-While Japanese recipes don’t tend to use coconut, this butter mochi has an entire can of coconut milk in it!
+While Japanese recipes don’t tend to use coconut, this butter mochi cake recipe has an entire can of coconut milk in it!
 It kind of adds a slightly tropical hint to it.
 In my opinion, this is the best hawaiian butter mochi recipe out there.
 But I am probably biased. 🙂

 Mmm, I just love the bouncy texture of mochi.
 I mean, it looks kind of like a piece of cake, but you bite in to it and… yum.